Kőszeg: Medieval Period

+In 1445 the city fell to the Austrians and eventually became incorporated into Lower Austria after several attempts by the Hungarians to reclaim it, where it remained until 1647.

 Little War in Hungary

 In the third wave of the great wars against the Turks in the sixteenth century, Kőszeg became the major flashpoint of the campaign of 1532.
 Between August 5–30, Grand Vizier Ibrahim led 19 major assaults against the town.
 Under the leadership of the town and fort of Croatian captain Nikola Jurišić, a small garrison of only 700–800 Hungarian, Croat and German soldiers repelled an Ottoman force numbering over 100,000 soldiers in the Siege of Kőszeg.
 After the final unsuccessful attack, the Turkish leadership were forced to decamp due to an uprising by the Janissaries.
 According to tradition, the last contingent of withdrawing troops were meant to have left the city limits around 11 o'clock.
 As a memorial to this historic heroism, the church clocks in the town have read 11 o'clock since 1777.

 After the Turkish wars, in 1695 the garrison and surrounding areas of Kőszeg fell into the hands of the Esterházy dukes, where it remained until 1931.

 The town lost its strategic importance after the Rákóczi-Liberation Wars of 1703–1711.
 Along with Szombathely, Kőszeg was the most important fortress for the kuruc military leadership from 1705–1708, to liberate and hold onto the areas west of the Rába.

 The free royal town enjoyed the longest period of peace in its history during the eighteenth century.
 For the first time in the history of the town, there was an attempt, in 1712, to replace the population loss in the town by trying to attract colonists, and by founding Schwabendorf (Kőszegfalva).

 Kőszeg had already lost its leading role in the garrison county of Vas by the mid nineteenth century.
 Only a few workshops survived the production crisis within the guild system during the Hungarian reformation of the early nineteenth century.
 The founding of public companies, societies, and the first financial institution in the county were the first signs of civic development in the town.
 Alongside the by then typical society made up of small businesses and small traders, Kőszeg developed during this time into a town of schools, sanatoria, and garrisons.